 - Chop all vegetables and garlic; add to pot of cooked onions.

 - Add milk, clams, salt, and pepper to the pan of vegetables.
 Fit this smaller pan into the larger pot, so it sits above the boiling water (see photo).
 Watch water level while cooking to make sure water doesn’t boil dry.
 Cook chowder until potatoes are soft, about 50 minutes.
-Note: if preparing over direct heat, bring soup to a gentle boil; lower heat; and simmer until potatoes are soft-this option will lessen the cooking time.
+Note: if preparing over direct heat, bring soup to a near-or slight-boil over medium heat; lower heat and simmer until potatoes are soft.
+This option will lessen the cooking time.

-- When vegetables are soft, beat in roux with a big spoon; cook 5 more minutes, or until soup is thickened.
-Stir constantly.
+- When vegetables are soft, beat in roux with a big spoon; cook 5 more minutes, or until soup is thickened, stirring constantly.

 - Adjust seasonings and serve.
 May freeze leftovers; when you heat thawed chowder, however, it will be of a thinner consistency.
 If desired, you may thicken with a small amount of roux-about 1 tbsp of melted butter cooked with an equal amount of flour-this amount will be adequate to thicken 4 leftover servings.